easz/wms-tile-get/README.md

 # wms-tile-get

-Fetch map from WMS server and store them as tiled web map with [Slippy Map](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) or Google Map convention.
+Fetch map from WMS server and store them as tiled web map in [Slippy Map](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) or Google Map convention.
 Typically the resulting tiles should be with EPSG:3857 projection.